khchen/winim/readme.md

 More examples: https://github.com/khchen/winim/tree/master/examples.

-## Winimx

-Winimx is a standalone tool to generate the minfied Winim module.
-It also can be used to generate the necessary definitions at compile time.
-For more information, see the [document](https://khchen.github.io/winim/winimx.html).

 ## Cross Compile
 Windows programs using Winim module should be compiled successfully by gcc, tcc, vcc on Windows, and MinGW toolchain on Linux.
 The target file can be PE (32 bits) or PE+ (64 bits).

 The suggested Nim compiler is amd64 version.
 You can download both mingw32 and mingw64 from the Nim's website and put them into nim\dist\mingw32 and nim\dist\mingw64.
 Modify the *nim.cfg*: